rahul2002m/URL-Shortener/README.md

 # URL-Shortner

 Tired of long url's, then this project is for you.<br>
-This project is url shortner which means when you insert any url in the GUI of this project then it gives the shortern link which works same as the original link.
+This project is url shortner which means when you insert any url in the GUI of this project then it gives the shortened link which works same as the original link.

 For example:
 * Original URL :